Life At The Swan in 2020

 With COVID rates rising, November saw us having to close again for a month.
 However, now fully experienced in on-line events, bingo and quizzes started again; the Book Club continued on line and we started our weekly Virtual Coffee Mornings.

 We can't always see what the Weekday Warriors are doing, but the huge task of replacing worn bricks and repointing continues.
 The top layer of tarmac was stripped from the courtyard and a trench appeared ready to introduce a three phase electrical supply to the kitchen in time for the builders to start.
-The team continue to work with the professionals to prepare the infrastructure for the kitchen to be fitted.
+The team continue to work with the professionals to prepare the infrastructure for the new kitchen to be fitted.

 After a quick lick of paint to the bar, we opened again on 4th December and learnt what exactly constituted a 'substantial meal' – who knew that the humble Scotch egg would become so important!
 We managed to squeeze in a coffee morning for Family Friends but sadly, as the Royal Borough slid from Tier 2 to Tier 4 in only 48 hours we soon had to close again.
 We were sad not to have been able to celebrate Christmas in person with The Swan Community, but remained undeterred and held 'Our Swan Song to 2020' with music bingo, beer tasting and a quiz.